qavajs/vscode/README.md

-# qavajs README
+# qavajs VSCode extension

-This is extension based on Cucumber official plugin and enables support of qavajs framework features.
+This is an extension based on Cucumber official plugin and enables support of qavajs framework features.

 ## Features